Karay-a language: Marginalization and Renaissance

+Consequently, while Kinaray-a remained the primary daily language of Antique and western Iloilo, it currently faces until this day a slow erasure in formal settings and institutional literature.
+In recent decades, however, the language has seen a 'Kinaray-a Renaissance.'
+Spearheaded by local writers such as Alex Delos Santos and scholars in the late 20th to early 21st century, this ongoing cultural movement seeks to dismantle the historical stigma and promote authentic Kinaray-a literature.

 Geographical distribution

 Kinaray-a is spoken mainly in Antique.
 It is also spoken in Iloilo province as a primary language in the city of Passi, in the municipalities of Alimodian, San Joaquin, Lambunao, Calinog, Leon, Miag-ao, Pavia, Badiangan, San Miguel, Guimbal, San Enrique, Tigbauan, Igbaras, Leganes, Pototan, Bingawan, San Rafael, Mina, Zarraga, Oton, Santa Barbara, Cabatuan, Janiuay, Maasin, New Lucena, Dueñas, Dingle, and Tubungan, and certain villages in Palawan and Mindanao – especially in the Soccsksargen region (particularly the province of Sultan Kudarat) by citizens who trace their roots to Antique or to Karay-a-speaking areas of Panay island.
 Inhabitants of most towns across the latter areas speak Kinaray-a while Hiligaynon is predominant around coastal areas particularly in Iloilo.
 It is also spoken in Iloilo City by a minority, particularly in the Arevalo district and few parts of southern Mindoro and parts Capiz and Aklan provinces, as well as Guimaras and some parts of Negros Occidental.